 [Note: Costco’s fiscal year ends in August]

-Our forecast indicates that Costco’s valuation is $564 a share, which is almost in line with the current market price.
-Look at our interactive dashboard analysis on Costco‘s Earnings Preview: What To Expect in Fiscal Q4? for more details.
+Our forecast indicates that Costco’s valuation is $469 a share, which is 7% higher than the current market price.
+Look at our interactive dashboard analysis on Costco‘s Earnings Preview: What To Expect in Fiscal Q3? for more details.

 (1) Revenues expected to be slightly ahead of consensus estimates

-(3) Stock price estimate in line with the current market price
+(3) Stock price estimate higher than the current market price

-Going by Costco’s valuation, with an EPS estimate of around $14.08 and a P/E multiple of 40.0x in fiscal 2023, this translates into a price of $564, which is almost in line with the current market price.
-Costco’s ability to generate higher sales consistently, as well as turn them into profits, has impressed investors, and this has led to an elevated P/E as compared with its peers even before the pandemic when it hovered around 30x.
+Going by our Costco’s valuation, with an EPS estimate of around $13.20 and a P/E multiple of 35.6x in fiscal 2022, this translates into a price of $469, which is 7% higher than the current market price.

 It is helpful to see how its peers stack up.
 COST Peers shows how Costco’s stock compares against peers on metrics that matter.
 You will find other useful comparisons for companies across industries at Peer Comparisons.